network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 ## Modifying existing units

 You may modify existing units with code.
-Eg. The following line makes Quadra Burst Cores require only 3 energy in hand instead of 4.
+Eg. The following line makes Quadra Burst Cores require only 3 energy in hand instead of 4 **until game exits**.
 ```
 DataShipUnitManager.Instance().GetDataByID(11004).Args[0] = 3;
 ```